hplisiecki/document-retrieval-for-social-sciences-article-code/README.md

 The raw data used for this project has not been released yet.
 The dataset mentioned in the last section
 constitutes a subset of the raw data, necessary to replicate the validation analyses - in order to do that
 proceed from the 4th step of the list below.
 If, on the other hand, you plan to replicate the analysis
 using a different dataset, proceed from the 1st step.
+The code to analyze the Hungarian speeches
+is not released as it was identical to the one used fo polish speeches.

 To recreate the project's work do the following:
 1. Run the averaging.py script to generate the document embeddings